roots/trellis/README.md

 ## Multisite

 This playbook assumes your WordPress configuration already has multisite set up.
-If not, ensure the following values are placed somewhere in  wp-config.php ( or `config/application.php` if you're using [bedrock](https://github.com/roots/bedrock) ) *before running the `wordpress-sites` role*:
+If not, ensure the following values are placed somewhere in  wp-config.php (or `config/application.php` if you're using [bedrock](https://github.com/roots/bedrock)) *before running the `wordpress-sites` role*:

 ```
+<?php
 /* Multisite */
 define('WP_ALLOW_MULTISITE', true);
 define('MULTISITE', true);